mlkara/blueelephantsetlists/README.md

   ## :pencil: Description

-I love rock n' roll, so put another dime in the jukebox, baby!
-Blue Elephant Setlists is a hub where concertgoers save their setlists from concerts.
-And a place to keep mementos like ticket stubs, posters, photos, and verbal renderings of your experiences.
+I love rock n' roll, so put another dime in the jukebox, baby, and we will rock you!
+Blue Elephant Setlists is a hub where concertgoers save setlists from concerts.
+Also, keep mementos like ticket stubs, posters, photos, and verbal renderings of your experiences.
 Save the night and never forget the moment!
-We will rock you!!
+As Bob Dylan once said, "Take care of all your memories.
+For you cannot relive them."

   </div>